Great Books Education

 END OF FIRST SEMESTER

-2/13: Week 21, : Wordsworth, "Preface to Lyrical Ballads" (please read this before the poetry), "We Are Seven", "Lines Written in Early Spring", "Expostulation and Reply", "The Tables Turned", "Lines: Composed a Few Miles Above Tintern Abbey", "Strange Fits of Passion", "She Dwelt Among the Untrodden Ways", "Three Years She Grew", "The Two April Mornings", "I Wandered Lonely As a Cloud", "My Heart Leaps Up", "Westminster Bridge", "It is a Beauteous Evening", "London 1802", "The World is Too Much with Us", "Surprised By Joy"
+Week 21, : Wordsworth, "Preface to Lyrical Ballads" (please read this before the poetry), "We Are Seven", "Lines Written in Early Spring", "Expostulation and Reply", "The Tables Turned", "Lines: Composed a Few Miles Above Tintern Abbey", "Strange Fits of Passion", "She Dwelt Among the Untrodden Ways", "Three Years She Grew", "The Two April Mornings", "I Wandered Lonely As a Cloud", "My Heart Leaps Up", "Westminster Bridge", "It is a Beauteous Evening", "London 1802", "The World is Too Much with Us", "Surprised By Joy" In class: We will mark up a poem and add some poetic terms.

 Shakespeare's Birthday, 4/23 (Bake cake)

-5/7: Week 32, : World War I Poetry: Brooke, "The Soldier", Thomas, "Adlestrop", "Tears", "The Owl", "Rain", "The Cherry Trees", and "As the Team's Head Brass".
+Week 32, : In-class timed writing today.
+Please allow 45 minutes at the end of class.
+World War I Poetry: Brooke, "The Soldier", Thomas, "Adlestrop", "Tears", "The Owl", "Rain", "The Cherry Trees", and "As the Team's Head Brass".
 Sassoon, "They", "The Rear-Guard", "Glory of Women", "Everyone Sang", "On Passing the New Menin Gate", "Memoirs of an Infantry Officer", [The Opening of the Battle of the Somme].
 Gurney, "To His Love", "The Silent One".
 Rosenberg, "Break of Day in the Trenches", "Louse Hunting", "Returning, We Hear the Larks", "Dead Man's Dump".
 Owen, "Anthem for Doomed Youth", "Apologia Pro Poemate Meo", "Miners" "Dulce Et Decorum Est", "Strange Meeting", "Futility", "Disabled", from Owen's Letters to His Mother.
 Cannan, "Rouen", from "Grey Ghosts and Voices".
 Jones, "In Parenthesis", from Preface, from part 7: "The Five Unmistakeable Marks".

-5/22: ***Paper #6 due by midnight, PST .
+***Paper #6 due by midnight, PST .
 1250-1500 words.
 You may choose your topic for this paper, but you must have it approved by end of week 33.
-It may NOT be a creative paper. ***

 *** For essay tips and more instructions on poetry memorizations/imitations, click here.